-Gradual changes in intellectual or emotional capacity
+- Gradual changes in intellectual capacity or emotional response

 When to Seek Medical Care

-See your health care provider right away if you have any of the following symptoms:
+Get emergency medical help right away if you have any of the following symptoms:

-Unexplained, persistent vomiting
+- Unexplained, persistent vomiting

-Double vision or unexplained blurring of vision, especially on only one side
+- Double vision or unexplained blurring of vision, especially on only one side

-If you have a known brain tumor, any new symptoms or relatively sudden or rapid worsening of symptoms warrants a trip to the nearest hospital emergency department.
+If you have a brain tumor, any new symptoms or relatively sudden or rapid worsening of symptoms warrants a trip to the nearest hospital emergency department.
 Be on the lookout for the following new symptoms:

-Changes in mental status, such as excessive sleepiness, memory problems, or inability to concentrate
+- Changes in mental status, such as excessive sleepiness, memory problems, or inability to concentrate

-Visual changes or other sensory problems
+- Visual changes or other sensory problems

-Difficulty with speech or in expressing yourself
+- Trouble with speech or in expressing yourself

-Changes in behavior or personality
+- Changes in behavior or personality

-Clumsiness or difficulty walking
+- Clumsiness or trouble walking

-Nausea or vomiting (especially in middle-aged or older people)
+- Persistent nausea or vomiting (especially in middle-aged or older people)

-Sudden onset of fever, especially after chemotherapy.
+- Sudden fever, especially after chemotherapy